MitchellKluesner/tfcb/README.md

 # tcfb
-GitHub repository for Tools for Computational Biologist (tcfb) class
+GitHub repository for Tools for Computational Biologist (tcfb) class.

-Test change.